Uganda Electricity Distribution Company Limited: Developments

 In February 2021, Ugandan online media reported that the Electricity Regulatory Authority of Uganda had cancelled the electricity distribution license of Bundibugyo Energy Cooperative Society (BECS), which had been responsible for energy distribution in Bundibugyo District.
 That license was immediately transferred to UEDCL.
 The affected distribution area includes Ntoroko District and parts of Kabarole District.

 On 31 March 2025, following the end of UMEME's 20-year concession and the failure of the concerned parties to renew the concession, UMEME handed over the distribution of electricity in Uganda to UEDCL.
 There is a variance between the money UMEME expected as regards the buyout amount and what Uganda's Auditor General calculated.
 That difference will be settled in arbitration to take place in London, United Kingdom.

+Maximum demand

+According to Uganda's Electricity Regulatory Authority (ERA), the country's maximum demand was 1,202.9 MW and growing at 25 percent annually, as of June 2025.
+Of that, 1,023.2 MW was domestic demand while 179.7 MW was export demand.

+Customer base

+At the beginning of April 2025, UEDCL had an estimated 2,464,000 electricity accounts.
+During the next 12 months, the utility added an estimated 236,000 new customers.
+As of March 2026 the total customer base was 2.7 million, with a growrth rate of about 9.98 percent per annum.